‘The Chronicles of Narnia’ at Netflix: Everything We Know So Far

 • The Last Battle – 1956

-The first of the Disney movies released in 2005 where it collaborated with Walden Media and released the first movie, The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
+The first of the Disney movies was released in 2005, where it collaborated with Walden Media and released the first movie, The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
 The second movie released in 2008 adapting Prince Capsian with the third movie, The Voyage of the Dawn Treader, releasing two years later (this time distributed by 20th Century Fox) released in 2010.
 A fourth movie, based on The Silver Chair, was planned but never materialized.

 Moscow,,russia, ,december, ,, :,the,chronicles,of,narnia